laguz/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ## Assignment

-1) Create your own lambdata-yourusername package, as shown in lecture
+1) Create your own lambdata-yourusername package (structure your package the same way it was done in the lecture)
 2) Implement at least 2 of the following "helper" utility functions:

 * Check a dataframe for nulls and return the number of missing values.